outslept/glob-comparison/README.md

 ![alt text](./banner.png)

-## Author's Note

-While working on various projects, I found myself curious about the subtle differences between glob libraries.
-This analysis examines the technical differences between glob libraries that are not well documented in existing resources.

-What started as casual research grew into this analysis.
-The existing documentation, while helpful, didn't provide the granular comparison I was looking for.

-This analysis is based on testing of glob patterns across all major libraries using their default configurations.
-Each behavior documented here has been verified through actual code execution.

-The goal is to provide reference for developers who need to understand these differences when choosing a glob library for their projects.

 ## Feature Comparison Matrix

 | Feature / library                             | [`fast-glob`] |  [`glob`]  | [`globby`] | [`tiny-glob`] | [`tinyglobby`] | [`node:fs`] | Notes                                                                                                                                                                                                                             |